 But before you rush out to place an order, it’s crucial that you understand the difference between the various types of CBD available.

 Yes!
 CBD is legal in Nebraska.
 However, the law treats CBD differently depending on which type you possess.

 As of 2018, under the Agricultural Act, industrial hemp is legal for farmers to grow as an agricultural commodity.
 Before this change, as we discussed above, industrial hemp was listed as a Schedule 1 drug alongside marijuana.

-Now, you can legally purchase industrial hemp products, including CBD, in all 50 states.
+Now, you can legally purchase industrial hemp products, including CBD.